scala/docs.scala-lang/_overviews/contribute/inclusive-language-guide.md

 We encourage you to research inclusive language guidelines applicable to your domain.

 You may want to use automated software like [In Solidarity](https://github.com/apps/in-solidarity) to steer contributors away from loaded words.

+## Dysphemism

+Dysphemisms, the opposite of euphemisms, should be avoided.
+For example, the English expressions "pull the trigger" (enforce a decision) and "bite the bullet" (endure hardship) can be disturbingly violent if you are not used to them.

+Using the direct meaning is preferred.

 ## Backward compatibility